 Planting & Care

-3) Position the tree into the hole and keep it straight as you begin to back fill the hole.
+Make your hole twice the size of the root ball and just as deep.
+Carefully remove the tree from its pot and gently comb the sides of the root ball with your hands to free up the roots a bit.
+Position the tree into the hole and keep it straight as you begin to backfill the hole.
 Tamp down with your hands to prevent air pockets from forming around the root system.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|